roryjgarland/Restaurant_Challenge/README.md

 ## A note on the the data

 As it can be seen in the sample_input.csv, the order of the data is actually incorrect.
 Earlier order numbers, i.e. 05, have a later time stamp vs other orders i.e. 06.
-This is left as is and is assumed that there may have been an outage.
-Otherwise, one could try and sort the data in an ordered fashion.
+This is left as is and is assumed to be wrong.

 ## Formatting